It helps to understand what causes people to buy a particular product.

 You can watch this video that summarises it:

 The Milkshake example comes from the research of Clay Christensen.
 It’s about a fast-food company.
-The company used the job framework to create milkshake tailored to the need of their customers on the morning.
+The company used the job framework to create milkshake recipes tailored to the needs of their customers.

-By doing customer interviews, they realised that people “hired” milkshake for different reasons in the morning.
+By doing customer interviews, they realised that people “hired” milkshake on the morning for a surprising reason.

-The insight: Milkshakes were hired in lieu of a bagel or doughnut because it was relatively tidy and appetite-quenching, and because trying to suck a thick liquid through a thin straw gave customers something to do while driving during their boring commute.
+The insight: Milkshakes were hired instead of a bagel or doughnut because it was relatively tidy and appetite-quenching, and because trying to suck a thick liquid through a thin straw gave customers something to do while driving during their boring commute.

 The new value proposition: Understanding the job to be done, the company could then respond by creating a morning milkshake that was even thicker (to last through a long commute) and more interesting (with chunks of fruit) than its predecessor.